Leonard Peltier remains defiant in AP interview, maintaining innocence and vowing continued activism

 “They wanted revenge, and they didn’t know who was responsible,” Peltier told the AP from the kitchen table of his new home.
 “And they said ‘Put the full weight of the American government on Leonard Peltier, we need a conviction.’
 And when they say that you don’t have no rights,” he said.

 Amnesty International and scores of political leaders around the world called Peltier a political prisoner of the U.S., questioning the fairness of his trial and conviction.
-James Reynolds, the former U.S. Attorney who oversaw Peltier’s conviction, urged clemency in a letter to Biden in 2021, acknowledging that prosecutors couldn’t prove Peltier fired the fatal shots and calling his imprisonment “unjust”.
+James Reynolds, a former U.S. Attorney for Northern Iowa, whose office oversaw post-conviction proceedings, urged clemency in a letter to Biden in 2021.
+He wrote that prosecutors couldn’t prove Peltier fired the fatal shots and called his imprisonment “unjust”.

 In prison, Peltier’s fame only grew, as he amassed the support of prominent political leaders around the globe and celebrities in the U.S. and became a symbol of the injustices against Native Americans.